shirakaba/react-native-native-runtime/README.md

 ... but both getters and setters are currently *very* experimental and I need some help from an Obj-C expert to get them right.

+## Is it complete?

+The Java runtime isn't even started yet, for one thing.

+The Obj-C runtime lets you do a lot of things already, but it is far from complete.
+There are some glaring things like lack of `console.log()` support and incomplete getter/setter support that are high priorities to solve, and peer review from JSI experts is also needed.

+## Is it production-ready?

+No, but you can help that by contributing!

+Seriously, expect errors to be thrown if you don't know what you're doing (particularly as there are no TypeScript typings yet).

 ## Contributing

 Get in touch on the `#objc-runtime` channel of the [React Native JSI Discord](https://discord.com/invite/QDMxYqXw), or [send me a message](https://twitter.com/LinguaBrowse) on Twitter!

+I'll start putting some issues together to indicate tasks that need help.

 ## License